PressForward/pressforward/notes.md

 -	Do we want to try and match authors to existing users on the blog?

+-	Should we be importing RSS tags or categories?
+If we import them into the nomination, should we import them into the post as well?

 -	We can add the ability to sort nominations using http://yoast.com/custom-post-type-snippets/ but that's just a straight sort, we really need to sort by date and nominations.
 How?

 -	The last modified column is also really narrow, I'll need to apply custom styling via an attached CSS sheet to that page.